open-ephys/ephys-course/source/EEA/exday2TA.rst

   * Feed the output of the op-amp, back into the – input.

-  .. image:: ../_static/images/EEA/fritz_headstage_blink.png
-    :align: center

-  .. image:: ../_static/images/EEA/amp_headstage_blink.png
-    :align: center

   4G.
 Now measure the same three points as before and complete the table in question 4B.         -

   4H.
 Optional: try changing the resistances you've used for electrode, shunt, and leakage.
 What happens to the signal?

+  4G.
+Optional: Measure the same points in the simulator as you did on the breadboard.
+How do they compare?

+  .. image:: ../_static/images/EEA/fritz_headstage_blink.png
+    :align: center

+  .. image:: ../_static/images/EEA/amp_headstage_blink.png
+    :align: center

 .. container:: tabox

   The wire now cannot destroy our signal, because even though we did not amplify it at all (we only have unity gain) we ‘buffered’ it.
 Now the op-amp can push as much current into the wire as is needed and your signal makes it through.

+  It might be tricky to understand that one has the same value in rows 2 and 3 of the op-amp headstage configuration, since we are adding an amplifier and one would expect the signal to have been amplified.
+But our amplifier has unity gain here, so that is why there is no amplification, and it highlights its important function of protecting our signal by not drawing current from the source thanks to its huge input impedance.

-  Optional exercise: Make a version of this circuit that's more similar to ephys signals by using a sinewave.
+  Optional exercise 4H: Make a version of this circuit that's more similar to ephys signals by using a sinewave.

   - Send sinewave (code in day 1) to pin A14 (no header soldered there but can use a wire, connection is a bit unstable)